NeuraLegion/brokencrystals/README.md

   One can test if an attack was successful by viewing the new property created in the console.
   This EP also supports prototyp pollution based DOM XSS using a payload such as `__proto__[prototypePollutionDomXss]=data:,alert(1);`.
   The "legitimate" code tries to use the `prototypePollutionDomXss` parameter as a source for a script tag, so if the exploit is not used via this key it won't work.
+  2. The EP GET `/api/email/sendSupportEmail` represents the server side vulnerabillity, by having a rookie URI parsing mistake (similiar to the client side).
+  This means that a request such as `/api/email/sendSupportEmail?name=Bob%20Dylan&__proto__[status]=222&to=username%40email.com&subject=Help%20Request&content=Help%20me..` will lead to a creation of `uriParams.status`, which is a parameter used to return the final JSON response, and the request's status HTTP code.
+  Note: Using illigal status codes values (ex.
+9999) will lead to NestJs's built-in error handler response.

 * **Date Manipulation** - The `/api/products?date_from={df}&date_to={dt}` endpoint fetches all products that were created between the selected dates.
 There is no limit on the range of dates and when a user tries to query a range larger than 2 years querying takes a significant amount of time.
 This EP is used by the frontend in the `/marketplace` page.

+* **Email Injection** - The `/api/email/sendSupportEmail` is vulnerable to email injection by supplying tempred recipients.
+  To exploit the EP you can dispatch a request as such `TODOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOO`
+  Note: This EP is also vulnerable to `Server side prototype pollution`, as mentioned in this README.